MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-serial-over-usb-in-visual-studio.md

 > This feature is not available in Windows 10, version 1507 and later versions of the WDK.
 >

-The [Sharks Cove development board](https://go.microsoft.com/fwlink/p?linkid=403168) supports serial debugging over a USB cable.
+The [Sharks Cove hardware development board](https://docs.microsoft.com/windows-hardware/drivers/gettingstarted/sharks-cove-hardware-development-board) supports serial debugging over a USB cable.

 To use Microsoft Visual Studio for kernel-mode debugging, you must have the Windows Driver Kit (WDK) integrated with Visual Studio.
-For information about how to install the integrated environment, see [Windows Driver Kit (WDK)](https://go.microsoft.com/fwlink/p?linkid=301383).
+For information about how to install the integrated environment, see [Debugging Using Visual Studio](debugging-using-visual-studio.md).

 The computer that runs the debugger is called the *host computer*, and the computer being debugged is called the *target computer*.
 In this topic, the Sharks Cove board is the target computer.